Homeowners notice man mid-robbery on game cameras: Atmore Police - NewsBreak

 ATMORE, Ala. ( WKRG ) — An Atmore man was arrested during a burglary in progress after homeowners noticed the man on their game cameras, according to Atmore police officers.

-Jackson Stallworth, 63, was charged with Possession of Burglary Tools, Resisting Arrest and Criminal Trespass Third Degree.Five alleged gang members indicted in connection to murder of Columbus man in June 2021
+Jackson Stallworth, 63, was charged with Possession of Burglary Tools, Resisting Arrest and Criminal Trespass Third Degree.Monroeville man tried to escape police through ceiling tiles at Atmore Community Hospital

 On Oct.
 17, Atmore police officers responded to the 200 block of South 21st Avenue in reference to a possible burglary in progress.
 When officers arrived on the scene, they said they were notified that Stallworth was blacked out in his vehicle in an adjacent cotton field.
 The property owner told officers he saw Stallworth walking around the property on game cameras.